seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 sudo apt-mark hold rpi-eeprom
 ```

 This may save a little bandwidth, but the app itself remains on your system.
-And you cannot "remove" `rpi-eeprom` due to some [*questionable* dependencies](https://github.com/raspberrypi/rpi-eeprom/issues/622).
+And you cannot "remove" `rpi-eeprom` due to some [*questionable* dependencies](https://github.com/raspberrypi/rpi-eeprom/issues/622)...
+Chief Know-Nothing has spoken!

 This solution won't appeal to everyone, but I ***love it***.
 Here's the procedure: